90. Environmental Protection Agency (EPA) Regulations for Human Subject Research

 - The IRB will review and approve observational research involving pregnant women and fetuses only if the IRB finds and documents that the research is consistent with 45 CFR 46 Subpart B (for details, see IRB policy for research involving pregnant women and fetuses).

-- The IRB will review and approve observational EPA research involving children that does not involve greater than minimal risk only if the IRB finds that adequate provisions are made for soliciting the assent of the children and the permission of their parents or guardians (for details, see IRB policy for consent and assent requirements for research involving children).
+- The IRB will review and approve observational EPA research involving children only if the IRB finds and documents that the research is consistent with 45 CFR 46 Subpart D and that adequate provisions are made for soliciting the assent of the children and the permission of their parents or guardians (see IRB policy for research involving children for information about permission and assent requirements).

 - The IRB will review and approve observational EPA research involving children that poses greater than minimal risk only if the IRB finds and documents that